spicetify/docs/docs/development/api-wrapper/methods/cosmos-async.md

 ---
 title: CosmosAsync
-description: Asyncronous Cosmos API wrapper used by the Spotify client.
+description: Asynchronous Cosmos API wrapper used by the Spotify client.
 ---

-Asyncronous Cosmos API wrapper used by the Spotify client.
+Asynchronous Cosmos API wrapper used by the Spotify client.
 It is used to make requests to the Spotify client's internal API as well as external URLs.

 ```ts
 Spicetify.CosmosAsync